galoryber/GTInject/README.md

         202. NTAPI   -- NtQueueApcThread, NtResumeThread
         300. SysCall -- Direct, NtCreateThreadEx
         301. SysCall -- Direct, NtQueueApcThread, NtResumeThread
+        302. SysCall -- Indirect, NtCreateThreadEx

 # ToDo
-* Obvious add more techniques
+- Obvious, add more techniques
+  - for each technique, build in as many call categories as possible
+- Build 400 series logic : *novel injection methods*
+  - 400 series breaks the 3 primitives - determine flow and if additional modules are needed
-* In the Alertable Threads function - bring in integrity - filter based on AppContainers - have option to show all anyway
+- In the Alertable Threads function - bring in integrity
+  - filter based on AppContainers - have option to show all anyway
-* Better ReadMe
+- Better ReadMe
+  - usage video
-* Add Sleep / Delay function, determine where delay should happen ... set to 30 seconds, memory allocation will happen, wait 30, then exec option will proceed. or between each API call? add Jitter/multiplier? so user selects 10 seconds, 3x and it will wait at least 10 seconds, and up to 30 seconds between execution?
+- Add Sleep / Delay function
+  - determine where delay should happen ... set to a static value 30 seconds, sleep between memory allocation and thread execution? or between each API call?
+  - add Jitter/multiplier? so user selects 10 seconds, 3x and it will wait at least 10 seconds, and up to 30 seconds between execution?
+  - worth the extra arguments?